 There’s a whole lot to love about New Zealand’s capital!
-Wellington is the perfect city city spend 48-hours in with its compact size but a melting pot of culture!
+Wellington is the perfect city to spend 48-hours in with its compact size but a melting pot of culture!
 From the waterfront promenade, sandy beaches, museums, great food and quirky creative scene, there’s plenty to do on a two-day trip to Wellington.

-If you are looking for the best things if you only have two-days in Wellington, this is the post for you!
+If you are looking for the best things if you only have two days in Wellington, this is the post for you!
 Discover what to see and do with 48-hours in Wellington, New Zealand’s capital city!

 Wellington Cable Car

 One of the most iconic things to do in Wellington is to take the Wellington Cable Car.
 Running between Lambton Quay, the main shopping street, and Kelburn, a suburb in the hills overlooking the central city, the cable car will take you on a journey rising 120 m over a length of 612 m.

 The short five-minute ride provides riders with arguable some of the most spectacular views in the city.

 Once at the top, spent some time enjoying the view and visiting the Botanic Garden, Cable Car Museum, Space Place (at Carter Observatory) and Zealandia (via free shuttle).

 After your morning exploration, head to the Wellington Waterfront for lunch.

 Take a walk along the waterfront, one of the cities most beautiful locations on a fine day.
 Along the route, there are sculptures and hidden excerpts of poetry to be spotted.
 If you have some extra time, consider renting a kayak or canoe to explore the water and see the city from a different view!

 But let’s talk lunch!
 There are plenty of great places to eat on the Wellington waterfront.
 If you want relaxed vibes, check out The Crab Shack located on Princes Wharf.
 For something a little more upmarket, consider Shed 5.